2024 ASEAN U-19 Boys Championship

 The 2024 ASEAN U-19 Boys Championship was the 19th edition of the ASEAN U-19 Boys Championship, organised by ASEAN Football Federation.
 It was hosted by Indonesia from 17 to 29 July 2024.
-This was the first edition took place after the tournament was rebranded to ASEAN Championship.
+This was the first edition that took place after the tournament was rebranded to ASEAN Championship.
 Players born on or after 1 January 2005 could participate in this tournament.

 Participant teams

 There was no qualification, and all entrants advanced to the final tournament.
 The following 12 teams from member associations of the ASEAN Football Federation entered the tournament.